haskus/haskus-manual/source/memory/buffer.rst

    addFinalizer :: MonadIO m => Buffer mut pin 'Finalized heap -> IO () -> m ()

 The latest added finalizers are executed first.
-Finalizers are not guaranteed to run (e.g. if the program exits before the buffer is collected).
+Note that finalizers are not guaranteed to run (e.g. if the program exits before the buffer is collected).

 ------------------------------------------------------------------------------
 Allocation